-What’s the difference between celiac disease, gluten intolerance, non-celiac gluten sensitivity and wheat allergy?
+Wondering what the difference is between celiac disease, gluten intolerance, non-celiac gluten sensitivity and a wheat allergy?
+You're not alone.

 We use “gluten intolerance” when referring to the entire category of gluten issues: celiac disease, non-celiac gluten sensitivity and wheat allergy.